Modern Fertility raises $15 million to sell its hormone tests — and gather more fertility data from its users – TechCrunch

 The educator turns the tables . . .

-Potential customers of Modern Fertility — often younger women eager to get a jump on any later reproductive issues they may face — may well decide that information about their hormone levels is enough to part with the cost of a kit, which includes a one-on-one phone consultation with a nurse.
+Those curious about Modern Fertility — often younger women eager to get a jump on any later reproductive issues they may face — may well decide that information about their hormone levels is enough to part with the cost of a kit, which includes a one-on-one phone consultation with a nurse.

 Interestingly, when they do, they’ll increasingly be asked to opt-in to questions about their health, lifestyles, and more.
 They may be asked repeatedly, too, as the company recommends that customers re-take the test yearly to track their hormones over time.
 Indeed, because so many of Modern Fertility’s customers do not have fertility issues, the company hopes to aggregate as much pertinent information from them as possible in order to complement the vast amounts of research that has been conducted on infertility.